 Make sure you get a room with air conditioning and an accommodation with a pool.
 There is nothing better than coming back from a day trip and refreshing in a nice pool at the end of the day.

-In case you like hotels with an unique style, check it out Alchymist Art Hotel.
+In case you like hotels with a unique style, Alchymist Art Hotel.

 My Blue Hotel looks very romantic.

-Now, if you just want a nice hotel where you can disconnect from the whole world I truly recommend you to go to Preá Beach and stay at Vila Bela Vista Preá.
+Now, if you just want a nice hotel where you can disconnect from the whole world, I truly recommend you to go to Preá Beach and stay at Ventana Hotel.

 Find some accommodation deals below: